Tern Island (Hawaii): Commercial Fishing Usage

-Following the decommissioning of the Naval Air Station, the Navy sought in late 1946 to transfer the island's facilities the Territory of Hawai'i, evidently misunderstanding the jurisdiction of the island - the French Frigate Shoals (including Tern Island) are a federal wildlife reservation, managed by the Fish and Wildlife Service (FWS) and the Department of the Interior (DOI), and the Navy did not own the island.
+Following the decommissioning of the Naval Air Station, the Navy sought in late 1946 to transfer the island's facilities to the Territory of Hawai'i, evidently misunderstanding the jurisdiction of the island - the French Frigate Shoals (including Tern Island) are a federal wildlife reservation, managed by the Fish and Wildlife Service (FWS) and the Department of the Interior (DOI), and the Navy did not own the island.
 The Territory initially accepted temporary control of the airbase under the condition that it would be able to sublease the field to commercial fishing companies, and Hawai'ian commercial fishermen began using the facilities in June 1946.
 By September 1946, Hawaiian Tuna Packers, Ltd. had sent a vessel to the French Frigate Shoals and used the airstrip on Tern Island to return two shipments of fish to Honolulu on a DC-3 aircraft.
 A fishing base was established in November 1946 by commercial fishing companies, with permission having been given by the Territory of Hawai'i for usage of the airstrip.

 The continued insistence by Navy that the Territory would be held responsible for maintenance of the facilities resulted in the Hawaiian Aeronautics Commission (HAC) terminating the fishing operation in 1947.
 The HAC voted in July 1947 to reject the Navy's offer to transfer the Tern Island facilities to the Territory, claiming they did not have capacity to maintain the airfield.
 The HAC reconsidered the subject of Tern Island's airbase in 1948, expressing interest in assuming control with the intent of making the airstrip & facilities available to the fishing industry.

 Throughout the 1950s and into the 1960s, the atoll was fished by several different commercial fishing vessels with varying degrees of success.
 Commercial fishing companies were permitted by the Territory to use the airstrip to fly their catch back to Honolulu.
 By the 1960s, the fisheries near Tern Island were overfished and, due to drops in prices, it was no longer profitable for commercial fishermen to fly their catch back using the island's facilities.